 For some time now, I have been going to the North London Buddhist Centre for group meditation and classes on Buddhism.
-One of the courses I joined was about the dharma (the Buddha’s teachings), specifically focusing on the Four Noble Truths of Buddhism, which can be formulated as follows:
+One of the courses I joined was on the dharma (the Buddha’s teachings), specifically focusing on the Four Noble Truths of Buddhism, which can be formulated as follows:

 - Life is dukkha (a Pali term commonly translated as suffering or unsatisfactoriness, the latter of which I personally prefer, as it seems like a more meaningful and relevant term to describe the human condition, as opposed to suffering, which can elicit stronger connotations of intense physical pain or mental anguish.
 I will, nonetheless, use suffering interchangeably with unsatisfactoriness, in the sense of ‘suffering’ representing a spectrum of negative physical and mental states).